mayurrkukreja/mayurrkukreja/README.md

 # Hello, folks! <img src="hello.gif" width="30px">
 ## 🚀 About Me -
 - My name is **Mayur Kukreja**.
-I am an avid reader with an eye for detail.
+I am a **Software Developer** with an eye for detail.
 My aim is to gain knowledge in all domains.
 A passionate worker who can adapt easily to any working environment.
 Aspiring Software Developer, currently looking for opportunities where I can build upon my existing knowledge and contribute to my growth along with learning.
 Interested in Web Development using Problem Solving, CSS3 and Bootstrap 4 & 5.
 - Specialization to acquire - Java Programming
 ## 🚀 My Logo
 The logo is descriptive enough for its purpose.